Types of Physician Assistant Degrees

 Master’s degrees are the most common kind of physician assistant degrees out there, as a master’s is what is required to practice in the field.
 An accredited physician assistant degree may help you prepare to become certified in your state.
 According to the American Academy of Physician Assistants (AAPA), these programs typically take 26 months or three academic months to complete, including both coursework and clinical requirements.

-Coursework may include subject areas such as biochemistry, anatomy, physiology, pathophysiology, pharmacology, diagnosis, microbiology, clinical laboratory science, ethics, and behavioral science.
+Coursework in an MPAS program may include subject areas such as biochemistry, anatomy, physiology, pathophysiology, pharmacology, diagnosis, microbiology, clinical laboratory science, ethics, and behavioral science.
 According to the AAPA, clinical rotations will amount to over 2,000 hours in settings ranging from long-term care to doctor’s offices to ambulatory clinics, and in specialties ranging from pediatrics to emergency medicine to gynecology and more.

 Direct Entry and Accelerated Physician Assistant Programs